Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: Introduction

 In this paper we develop a general approach to the spin-Hall conductance (SHC) in a multiband model with a SOI in the form characteristic of the 2DEG at a LAO/STO interface.
 In particular, we employ linear response theory (LRT) to compute the SHC by accounting for elastic scattering effects of nonmagnetic impurities in the 2DEG (which seems appropriate at low density of carriers \cite{Trier2020}).
 In addition, we compute the sheet conductance and the SHC in the multiband system with the band structure and the various parameters as in Ref. \cite{Trier2020}.

-Along our derivation, we systematically take into account the complex pattern of SOI in LAO/STO, both of atomic nature, as well as Rashba-like, due to the combined effect of the splitting of the Ti-3d bands (which support the conduction in the 2DEG), determined by the lateral confinement \cite{Vaz2019}, and to the inversion symmetry breaking.
+Along our derivation, we systematically take into account the complex pattern of SOI in LAO/STO, both of atomic nature, as well as Rashba-type, due to the combined effect of the splitting of the Ti-$3d$ bands (which support the conduction in the 2DEG), determined by the lateral confinement \cite{Vaz2019}, and to the inversion-symmetry breaking.

-Throughout our analysis of the SH effect we show that, while any finite concentration of elastic impurity scatterers would fully screen to zero the SHC in a single band Rashba 2DEG \cite{Raimondi2004,Dimitrova2005}, the multiband structure of the model, combined with the intra- and the inter-band SOI, leads to only a partial screening of the SHC, which shows a non-monotonic carrier density dependence consistent with the experimental results of of Ref. \cite{Trier2020}.
+Throughout our analysis of the SH effect we show that, while any finite concentration of elastic impurity scatterers would fully screen to zero the SHC in a single-band Rashba 2DEG \cite{Mishchenko2004,Inoue2004,Khaetskii2006,Raimondi2004,Dimitrova2005}, the multiband structure of the model, combined with the intraband and the inter-band SOI, leads to only a partial screening of the SHC, which shows a non-monotonic carrier density dependence consistent with the experimental results of Ref. \cite{Trier2020}.

 Our results for the sheet conductance show an excellent agreement with the experimental data, both from the qualitative, as well as from the quantitative point of view.
 When low-lying bands only are involved, our results for the SHC exhibit again an excellent quantitative (and qualitative) agreement with the experimental data.
-The model captures also the presence of a peak in the SHC when higher energy bands come into play through the Lifshits transition in teh 2DEG, however in this region the agreement is apparently less good, which calls for a deeper discussion of how the SHC should behave across the Lifshitz transition.
+The model captures also the presence of a peak in the SHC when higher-energy bands come into play through the Lifshitz transition in the 2DEG, however, in this region the agreement is apparently less good, which calls for a deeper discussion of how the SHC should behave across the Lifshitz transition.
 Eventually, the agreement is recovered at a good level for larger values of $V_g$.

 Our method allows us to derive in detail the impurity-induced vertex corrections to the SHC in a multiband system such as the 2DEG at the LAO/STO: it is a substantial extension of single-band models available to calculate the SHC in two dimensional systems, and can be easily generalized to any multi-band system.
-Here we focuse on the ``8-band'' model to recover the results of Ref. \cite{Trier2020}, but we show how it can be generalized to other systems, such as a Rashba, single-band 2DEG, which we discuss in the appendices of our paper, or the ``6-band'' model, a simplified version of the 8-band one discussed, for instance, in \cite{Perroni2019}.
+Here we focus on the ``eight-band'' model to recover the results of Ref. \cite{Trier2020}, but we show how it can be generalized to other systems, such as a Rashba, single-band 2DEG, which we discuss in the Appendixes of our paper, or the ``six-band'' model, a simplified version of the eight-band one discussed, for instance, in Ref. \cite{Perroni2019}.

 In presenting our method and its applications, we organize our paper as follows:

 \begin{itemize}